What is the CMFE?

 The “Third Media Sector” is made up of non-profit-making media serving a local community and has as such a clearly distinct identity alongside the national public service sector and private commercial media.
 CMFE is a common platform for networks, national federations, and projects active within this sector.
 On the one hand, it enables the participating organizations to bring up their concerns on a European and international level and, on the other hand, it represents a channel through which European institutions can spread information on relevant questions to CMFE participants.

-The CMFE was founded on 5 November 2004 in Halle (Germany) after a series of European and international conferences held over the last two years which had made clear that there is a lack of information and participation of the Third Media Sector on a European level.
-As the first step in this direction, the CMFE has taken part in the consultation process launched by the Council of Europe for the Ministerial Conference on Mass Media Policy in Kiev on 10–11 March 2005.
+The CMFE was founded on 5 November 2004 in Halle (Germany) after a series of European and international conferences held over the previous two years which had made clear that there was a lack of information and participation of the Third Media Sector on a European level.
+As a first step, the CMFE took part in the consultation process launched by the Council of Europe for the Ministerial Conference on Mass Media Policy in Kiev on 10–11 March 2005.
 The proposal of the Community Media Sector was endorsed by over 50 national federations, networks, and media initiatives from throughout Europe.

 Since July 2020, CMFE is a Member of the Global Forum for Media Development (GFMD).